Table of Contents

 Find a fertilizer with an NPK content that is relatively low.
 If you want a fertilizer that won't burn plants, look for one with a low NPK level.

 A fertilizer with a higher phosphorus concentration (middle number) is advantageous for plants that produce many flowers or fruits.

 To induce a second bloom in late summer or early fall and once more in late October as part of a general garden clean-up, prune back the first flowering stems in the early summer.
 Self-seeding is also less likely if seed heads are removed before they develop.

-For trays to germinate, place them in a warm, sunny area.
-When there is no longer any chance of frost, plant your transplants 12 to 24 inches (30 to 60 cm) apart in a sunny area of well-drained soil.
+Place trays in a warm, sunny area for them to germinate.
+When there is no chance of frost, plant your transplants 12 to 24 inches (30 to 60 cm) apart in a sunny area of well-drained soil.